When Dog Doors Meet Sliding Glass Doors

 Worried about bugs flying in between the screen and patio pet door?

-Do we not have your track size?
+Do we carry your track size?

 Wondering how to lock the pet door?